PierreMesure/PierreMesure/README.md

 My name is Pierre Mesure, I am a French 🇫🇷 engineer based in Sweden 🇸🇪 since 2017.
 I work with many things, most of which have in common to try and improve our democracy ✊🏼.
 On my Github profile, I try to publish all the code that I produce. 😊

-Today, I mainly work with citizen participation as a co-owner of the democracy lab [Digidem Lab](https://digidemlab.org) 🙋🏽‍♀️.
-You can find all our code here on [Github](https://github.com/digidemlab).
+I'm currently leading a datalab at an agency under the Swedish ministry of finance 💰.
+Unfortunately, Swedish public sector is not a leader in publishing data nor open source code so I don't have so much to share here (yet! 🙋🏻‍♂️) but you can find our projects (in Swedish) at [datalabb.esv.se](https://datalabb.esv.se).

 I also work on a number of projects to create more transparency and accountability through open data ♻️ in Sweden.
 These projects are either under my profile or at one of the organisations I'm a member of ([Civic Tech Sweden](https://github.com/civictechsweden), [Open Knowledge Sweden](https://github.com/okfse)).
+Between 2018 and 2023, I mainly worked with citizen participation as a co-owner of the democracy lab [Digidem Lab](https://digidemlab.org) 🙋🏽‍♀️.
+All the code I wrote there can be found here on [Digidem Lab's Github page](https://github.com/digidemlab).
+I was also an active contributor to projects such as [Decidim](https://github.com/decidim) and [Consul](https://github.com/consuldemocracy).

 ## Some open source projects I started: